zyhbetty/BCB420.2019.encode/README.md

 5     5 ENSG00000000460.12  354.1951  234.6976  473.6925  2.0183103     1.01314798 1.714617e-12 1.408435e-11
 6     6  ENSG00000000938.8    0.0000    0.0000    0.0000         NA             NA           NA           NA
 # id are Ensembl Gene id, each of them would be mapped to hgnc symbol.
-# fold change, log2foldchange and pval and adjusted pvalue are the results of difference gene expression.
+# fold change, log2foldchange and adjusted pvalue are the results of difference gene expression.
 # some genes does not have values(NA), which need to be deleted
 tmp <- na.omit(tmp)